do i need planning permission

 new basement

 You will, however, need to comply with several building regulations, which consider issues such as fire escapes and ventilation.
-Details of which can be found here.
+You can find more details here.

 16. Building a Swimming Pool